 How do I know if my cat is infected?

 A blood test shows whether your cat has these viruses.
 We recommend doing this test on all kittens and cats as soon as you get them.
-If your cat has been in a fight or been exposed to a cat that is positive, we recommend testing three weeks after the exposure.
+If your cat has been in a fight or been exposed to a cat that is positive, we recommend testing 2 months after the exposure.

 These infections can progress slowly, with a long interval between initial exposure and the onset of signs of the disease.
 Cats diagnosed with FelV/FIV infection may remain free of symptoms for years.
 Because their immune systems are compromised, these cats often develop illnesses that are unrelated to the virus itself.

 Common health problems reported in cats in the chronic stage of FIV infection include: